-Helbling has been retained by Johns Hopkins University, a long-term repeat client, to conduct an executive search to secure a Director of Operations, Design & Construction.
+Helbling has been retained by Johns Hopkins University, a long-term client, to conduct an executive search to secure a Director of Operations, Design & Construction.

 Position Introduction & Summary